No products in the cart.

-Like everyone else, I am spending way too much time on pinterest looking up garden prep, veggie and flower varieties and what will give me the biggest bang for my buck in the northeast growing season.
+Like everyone else, I am spending way too much time on Pinterest looking up garden prep, veggie and flower varieties and what will give me the biggest bang for my buck in the northeast growing season.

 Standing in the yard full of snow a few thoughts occurred.
 1. Winter will never end.
 2. What else do I need besides flowers?
-There are always the practical stakes for the peonies etc but I want to show some personality, some individuality, some pizazz.
+There are always the practical stakes for the peonies, etc. but I want to show some personality, some individuality, some pizazz.

 My mother in law has a small greenhouse where she starts many of her spring flowers from seeds.
 Zinnia, Petunia and Bachelors Buttons to name a few.
 They do very well, and often I end up with multiple flats of them because she has so many.
 We both have some flower beds and spots for the beautiful color to be displayed, but I find myself spending more time looking at her gardens than mine.
 The reason?
 She has more than flowers.
 One bed has a large (3 ft) wooden gnome house, carved from a tree stump.
 Then she has little ceramic gnomes that she puts among the plants and flowers.
-Even any my age (don’t ask) I do stop and look for them.
-She has 12 gnomes and takes the time to move them around, so the ‘game’ is played a few times during the season.
+Even at my age (don’t ask) I do stop and look for them.
+She has 12 gnomes and takes the time to move them around, so the “game” is played a few times during the season.
 There is also the standard fence piece, trellis and the rustic upcycled garden bench she bought a few years ago.
 It is whimsical and matches her personality.

 Hmmm, what would my garden have?
 We are a bit of an eclectic household and I love to upcycle items.
-Time to go back to pinterest.
+Time to go back to Pinterest.
 I searched for unique garden ideas and was not disappointed.
 I found so many ideas that there is a new board on the Three Rivers Wreath & Plant page just for them!
 DIY is always a good option for me, letting you use your imagination with what you have on hand.
 And go for color!
 Painting a bike azure blue may seem garish all by itself in early spring in the garden, but when the pink and orange zinnias bloom it will be a great accent.
 And hey, you could always repaint it!
-Here are some eye catching color pops in the garden found on pinterest…
+Here are some eye catching color pops in the garden found on Pinterest…

-As a book worm, upcycler and lover of all things vintage, these are also on the pinterest list!
+As a book worm, upcycler and lover of all things vintage, these are also on the Pinterest list!

 Enjoy every minute of spring,